 Valentine's Day is almost here!
 Don't worry, the outdoors has some gifts for you and your loved one.

 Valentine's Day is fast approaching, and you still don't have any clue where to take that special someone?
-Don't worry, we have got you covered.
+Don't worry, if you want to spend it in the most special place of all (the great outdoors), we have got you covered.

-Whether you live in warm or cold climates, we have a few Valentine's Day date ideas for lovers who love the outdoors.
+Whether you live in warm or cold climates, we have a few Valentine's Day date ideas for lovers who love outdoor adventures.

 Go to a nice park or wooded area find a clearing, lay out a blanket and have a nice romantic meal.
 Don't forget some nice tunes to set the mood.
 The best thing about the picnic date is that it can be tacked on to pretty much any other outdoor date.